surt91/portfolio/content/aboutme.rst

 arising from simple interaction rules like the *Ising model* or the length of the *longest increasing subsequence*, whose fluctuations show surprising connections to random matrix theory and KPZ growth processes.

+Currently I am working on models for *opinion dynamics* to obtain a better understanding how opinion change with time or which mechanisms lead to patterns observed in society.

 Since simulations are my main tool, I am interested in algorithms which enable me to study problems which are on the first glance